How Do You Make German Nouns Plural?

 Plural in German (der Plural)

-In German, the key to swiftly determining a noun’s plural form often lies in its grammatical gender.
-Indeed, this gender provides valuable hints towards its pluralization patterns, which we’ve detailed in Table 1.2:
+In German, the key to quickly identifying a noun’s plural form often lies in its grammatical gender.
+The gender of a noun—masculine, feminine, or neuter—can provide valuable clues about the likely pluralization pattern.

 Common-e